Avnu/detd/README.md

     * The python3 implementation can be used as an example
   * Add profiles
     * A layer on top of the basic interface that further elevates the level of abstraction
-    * E.g. 60802, 61850... that provide the right mappings abstracting the developers from that
+    * E.g. IEC/IEEE 60802, 61850... that provide the right mappings abstracting the developers from that
+  * Make the implementation strategies configurable
+    * An implementation strategy maps traffic types to backends like mapping a time-aware stream to launch-time + Qbv, launch-time + Qbu, etc
+    * detd would offer the most sane default, but still allow to override it
-  * Enlarge the scope to cover basic interaction with configuration authorities
+  * Cover basic interaction with TSN network configuration mechanisms
     * E.g. start enabling to load the configuration from a text file
   * Add logging capabilities
   * Add diagnostics mode